amansingh2505/EdgePilot/README.md

 ## AI Runtime for Local and Edge AI Agents

 EdgePilot is an AI runtime designed to orchestrate agent-style workflows locally and on edge devices.
-It connects planner, workflow, runtime, plugin, memory, and LLM provider components to support lightweight AI automation without cloud dependence.
+It connects planner, workflow, runtime, plugin, memory, and LLM provider components to support lightweight AI automation.

 ## Overview